megajoules8/data_science_worksheets/README.md

 `data["new_column"] = data["column1"]/data["column2"]`

 Vectorized operations leverage underlying libraries (like numpy) which are heavily optimise, making them significantly faster than equivalent Python for loops.

+### A couple of other notes about these worksheets:
+- when reporting data on salary, housing prices, or other distributions that may be skewed by large outliers, the median is often a better measure of the center.
+- is your data really normally distributed?
+That's an important question to ask and there are tests for normality.
+- it's important to consider what data is collected, how, and when.
+For example, if we're comparing the preformance of two advertisements, you may arrive at different conclusions if you compare their succcess off of daily clicks versus weekly clicks.